-Google Maps provides a reliable way to find your way through Tokyo, so you can consult it to find the optimal route to Nihonbashi Hall.
+With the exception of the above, Google Maps provides a reliable way to find your way around Tokyo.
+You can consult it to find the optimal route to Nihonbashi Hall.

 When accessing the venue on foot, consult the map copied below.